khofstadter/CS220-AU-navigating-the-digital-world/README.md

 ## Assignment
 The assigment is to submit a portfolio consisting of two main parts:
 - the online presence of a project e.g. a personal or professional website
-- a short report reflecting on your past, present and future digital identity (or identies) using the 'visitor and resident' map
+- a short report reflecting on your past, present and future digital identity (or identies) using the v&r map

 ### Assignment template
 <!-- TODO: create an example repo -->